UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 - Travel and transportation factors: Driving and travel while carrying out the business of the Placement Provider can be a risk.
 Placements do not just involve the work carried out for the Placement Provider.
 Depending on the nature and location of the placement, the Placement Student may face significant health, safety and welfare issues associated with their travel to and from the placement and to and from their accommodation

 - Location and/or regional factors: The location of the placement can have considerable impact, particularly if it is abroad in a country that the Placement Student is not acquainted with, though it could apply to international students enrolled at UEA and going on placement within the UK.
-Initial checks will need to include the Foreign and Commonwealth Office website
+Initial checks will need to include the Foreign, Commonwealth and Development Office website

 - Health and environmental factors: The student may face significant health, safety and welfare issues associated with the environmental conditions in their place of work or the general location, their accommodation, or their food and drink

 - Individual student factors: Each student is an individual.
 Their health, their knowledge, skills and experience and their personality could have an impact on health and safety in particular environments.
-A Placement Student who has personal factors (e.g. health, disability, linguistic or cultural concerns) which may require specific adjustments or support should discuss this with their School as it may have implications for placement choice
+A Placement Student who has personal factors (e.g. health, disability including mental health conditions, linguistic or cultural concerns) which may require specific adjustments or support should discuss this with their School as it may have implications for placement choice

-- Insurance limitations: Insurance is a means of transferring risk by paying for the provision of professional support and financial recompense if things go wrong.
-Any assessment must include consideration of the extent and limitations of the insurance arrangements of the University and the Placement Provider, the contractual arrangements in place and the legal requirements in the country or countries where the placement will take place.
+- Insurance limitations: Any assessment must include consideration of the extent and limitations of the insurance arrangements of the University and the Placement Provider, the contractual arrangements in place and the legal requirements in the country or countries where the placement will take place.
 It is useful to distinguish between those issues that can be considered by the University generally and those that are specific to a particular placement.

 4.2 Processes for raising and resolving problems

-Both the University and the Placement Provider are required to have processes in place by which Placement Students and Placement Directors can raise their concerns in order that these may be appropriately addressed.
+Both the University and the Placement Provider are required to have processes in place by which Placement Students and Schools can raise their concerns in order that these may be appropriately addressed.
 The Placement Student should be encouraged to initially raise matters with their named contact at the Placement Provider.
-The Placement Student and the Placement Provider will also be informed about when, how and to whom to report their concerns to the University.
+The Placement Student and the Placement Provider will also be informed about when, how and to whom to report their concerns to the University by the relevant School.

-The School of Study should collect feedback from its Placement Students and, where relevant, from the Placement Director, Placement Advisers and/or Visiting Tutors, on any issues experienced during the placement and their resolution.
+The School of Study should collect feedback from its Placement Students on any issues experienced during the placement and their resolution.
 This feedback will provide evidence that can be used to inform the School’s annual review of the Placement Provider.

 4.3 Planning for contingencies